setnan/Eksamen-OOP4/README.md

 ### Simon Etnan – Reflection

-> This has been a great project to work on.
-I enjoyed building both low-level logic and higher-level architectural flow.
-I think Spectre.Console was a great library to learn and helped me present data intuitively.
-If I had more time I would like to make this into an Avalonia application or Web application.
+> This project has been really fun to work on.
+I liked the mix of building logic from scratch and organizing everything into a clean structure.
+Learning Spectre.Console was a cool bonus – it made the terminal experience way more dynamic.
+If I had more time, I’d make this into a full Avalonia or web app, just to see how far it could go.

 ---